Screenshot 2023-06-29 at 12.46.26.png

 The challenge

-Turn London's Natural History Museum into a once-in-a-lifetime skatepark for the world’s best skaters, featuring top Red Bull athletes Margie Didal, Lore Bruggeman, Aldana Bertran, and 6x X Games Champion Leticia Bufoni.
+Transform one of Britain’s most iconic buildings into a once-in-a-lifetime skatepark for a Red Bull Skate jam session featuring four of the world’s best pro skaters: Margie Didal, Lore Bruggeman, Aldana Bertran, and 6x X Games champion Leticia Bufoni.

 Lore Bruggeman, Aldana Bertran, Margie Lyndidal, and 6x X Games Champion Leticia Bufoni.